When will Lucy Letby be sentenced and where will she be in prison?

 While concerns were raised by surgeons as early as late June 2015, she remained in her role for another year until she was eventually removed from the ward and put on clerical duties.

-Despite claiming she had been the victim of a “conspiracy”, her account was rejected by the jury and she was convicted of seven counts of murder and 15 charges of attempted murder, making her one of the country’s most prolific child killers.
+Despite claiming she had been the victim of a “conspiracy”, her account was rejected by the jury and she was convicted of seven counts of murder and seven counts of attempted murder, making her one of the country’s most prolific child killers.

+Letby has been remanded in custody to be sentenced on Monday, but the court was told she has said she will not attend court and does not wish to follow the hearing via videolink from prison.

 For such horrific crimes, Letby can only receive a mandatory life sentence and will likely spend the majority of her life behind bars.